relsqui/humblewords/README.md

-## Humble Words
+# Humble Words
-A simple bash word game.
-Guess what word the game has chosen; it will tell you whether each guess precedes or follows the target word, alphabetically.
-Only guesses which give you information (change the bounds) are included in the count.

 ## Example
 ```
 relsqui@albatross:~$ cd humblewords/
 relsqui@albatross:~/humblewords$ ./humble.sh

 I'm thinking of a word.
-Guess what it is, and I'll tell you whether your
+Guess what it is, and I'll tell you whether your guess
-guess comes before or after my word, alphabetically.
+comes before or after my word, alphabetically.
+To quit, type Ctrl-C or Ctrl-D.

 Guess 1: moose
 It's before moose.